rethinkdb/rethinkdb-rs/2-query-language/external-api-access.md

 Now let's access a real JSON API.
 In this example we're going to use GitHub &mdash; a collaborative development platform that hosts thousands of open-source projects.
-Users on GitHub can indicate interest by following projects and other users (GitHub calls them stargazers).
+Users on GitHub can indicate interest by starring projects and following other users.
+GitHub calls users who starred other projects "stargazers".

 Let's find the most influential GitHub users who showed interest in RethinkDB.
 First, let's grab the list of RethinkDB stargazers:

 ```javascript
 r.http('https://api.github.com/repos/rethinkdb/rethinkdb/stargazers')
 ```

 This query makes a call to GitHub and returns an array of JSON documents.
-RethinkDB natively operates on JSON, and what's really cool about `r.http` is that its output is no different from any other query.
+RethinkDB natively operates on JSON, and what's really convenient about `r.http` is that its output is no different from any other query.
 You can use ReQL commands to perform operations on the output of `r.http`, just like on a standard RethinkDB table!

 For example, let's count the number of results returned by the API: